 They may be experiencing a financial crisis and have been evicted from their home for the first time; they may cycle from homelessness to housing and back to homelessness again; or they may be chronically homeless, having lived on the streets for many months or years.

-And as the deadly winter of 2017 showed, some neighbors never escape homelessness.
+And as we see every year in the community’s Domicile Unknown reports, some neighbors never escape homelessness.

 Our most recent Point in Time survey shows where we are:

-Overall, we counted 4,177 people experiencing homelessness in Multnomah County -- a figure that includes people in transitional housing, without shelter and in emergency shelter.
-That marked a 9.9 increase from 2015.
+Overall, we counted just more than 4,000 people experiencing homelessness in Multnomah County — a figure that includes people in transitional housing, without shelter and in emergency shelter.
+That number is down slightly since 2017, but a larger share of people, more than 2,000, reported sleeping without shelter.

 Communities of color continue to be overrepresented on our streets and in our shelters compared to Multnomah County’s overall population.
-That remains true even though the number and percentage of some populations, such as African Americans, is lower since 2015.
 Our whole community advances when we work to address and end these disparities.

-And the number of people considered chronically homeless or who reported disabling conditions climbed at a higher rate than the overall number of people experiencing homelessness.
+And the number of people considered chronically homeless or who reported disabling conditions is climbing at a higher rate than the overall number of people experiencing homelessness.

 Homelessness is also expensive for residents and businesses.
 It increases costs for health and mental health care, jails, public safety and schools.
 We save money and produce better outcomes when people have a place to call home.